oanda/apidocs/index.md

 Our documentation uses the sandbox URL for all examples.
 To use a different environment simply replace the base of the url with the appropriate one listed above and follow any necessary authentication.

-The sandbox environment is a test bed used to showcase our upcoming REST API and is open to everyone to use.
-The sandbox environment currently has the following limitation:
+The sandbox environment is a test bed used to showcase our REST API and is open to everyone to use.
+The sandbox environment currently has the following limitations:

 * Generated (fake) market data
 * No order monitoring.
 Limiting orders will not be triggered.